ps-trivia/ps-trivia.github.io/trivia-tracker.md

 - Please do not use **bold text** unless it is your turn and you’re either asking a question, giving a hint, or vetoing your own question.
 - Please do not rush people to ask questions.
 Once you have the BP, you have **<u>five</u>** minutes (or **three and a half** minutes if you claimed an open BP) to ask a question, after which the BP is opened automatically.
 Jeopard-E will PM you with a reminder if you have not asked after three minutes.
 - Please avoid overasking questions.
 If a question was recently asked in chat (1-2 hours) it can be vetoed for recency.
 If a question is asked too often over several days or weeks, it can be vetoed for being overasked.
 - Do not claim BP just to open it again.
+Users are encouraged to have a question ready before claiming BP.
 - If you require assistance, you can ask an auth (ranks +, %, @, #) who is active in chat, or if there are none, you can highlight them with ``~auth``.
 They can close the BP if it opened while you were typing your question, if there is a question you think should be vetoed, or if there is a new user in chat who needs extra help.
 - If you would like to dispute a veto, please take it up with a staff member in PM.
 Don’t debate about it at-length in the chat, as this drags down the game.
 - Please respect asker’s discretion in choosing an answer, where applicable.